GoogleCloudPlatform/click-to-deploy/docker/README.md

 ## About

-This directory hosts the source code of Google Click to Deploy containers images available through Google Cloud Platform Marketplace.
+This directory hosts the source code for the Google Click to Deploy container images available through Google Cloud Platform Marketplace.

 ## Disclaimer